Edouard102/eRock-Paper-Scissors/README.md

 No errors were found when passing through the official [Jshint validator]

 - The following metrics were returned:

-      - There are 16 functions in this file.
+      * There are 16 functions in this file.

-      - Function with the largest signature take 2 arguments, while the median is 1.
+      * Function with the largest signature take 2 arguments, while the median is 1.

-      - Largest function has 17 statements in it, while the median is 2.
+      * Largest function has 17 statements in it, while the median is 2.

-      - The most complex function has a cyclomatic complexity value of 8 while the median is 1.
+      * The most complex function has a cyclomatic complexity value of 8 while the median is 1.

- - accessibility
+ - Accessibility

   -I confirmed the accesbility by running it throught the lighthouse in devtools